simon-ging/coot-videotext/README.md

 ### Java meteor metric is crashing

-Run `python -m run.meteor_test` to reproduce the problem.
+Run `python meteor_test.py` to reproduce the problem.
 Run `java -version` to see your java version.
 Install `java JRE 1.8.0_281` or greater if you are admin.
 Alternatively run `conda install openjdk` to install java into your conda environment.

 Make sure the locale in the system is correct. `echo $LANG` should output `en_US.UTF-8`.
 Run `locale -a` to see if this language is installed.
 If not, install it.
 Run `export LANG="en_US.UTF-8"` and test meteor again.
 To change the language permanently, edit the `/etc/default/locale` file or alternatively add the command to your `.bashrc`file if you don't have sudo.